reshamas/fastai_deeplearn_part1/tmux.md

 (fastai) ubuntu@ip-172-31-10-243:~$ tmux ls error connecting to /tmp/tmux-1000/default (No such file or directory)
 ```
-Note:  right now, I have not tmux sessions running.
+Note:  right now, I have no tmux sessions running.

 ### tmux:  start a tmux session